GDOlivercoding/Arras.io-docs/commands/arena_command.md

 ## $arena private

-Prevent this server from being displayed
+refer to the command above
-The opposite of `$arena public` this is executed by default will not let players join your sandbox unless they have the link to it
+removes your sandbox from the sandbox nexus by default, your sandbox isn't being displayed in the sandbox nexus

 parameters:
 $arena private